13th Aug 2012

 Plan V for Greece

-It's time for Plan V: introduction of a parallel digital currency in Greece that would help it to stay in the Euro and boost local economic liquidity.
+It's time for Plan V: introduction of a parallel digital currency in Greece that would help it to stay in the Euro

 'The great austerity' has settled onto Greece and its southern European neighbours like a paralysing fog.
 Unemployment is ballooning while bailouts propping up the Greek banks (and the related northern European loan structure) fizzle, pouring good money down a deep fiscal well.
 This capital is soaked up by banks for interest payments and liquidity minimums, never reaching the people themselves.
 It provokes unprecedented hardship and anger amid a growing consumer liquidity crunch.